blockaj/vasicek_model/README.md

-#Asset Model
+#Vasicek Model
-This asset model demonstrates the way in which stocks move.
+This Vasicek model demonstrates the way in which interest rates move.